paldhous/ucb/2018/dataviz/md/class8.md

 ![](./img/class8_16.png)

-This code uses an `aes` mapping to color the bars according values for the costs of the program, in billions of dollars. *ggplot2* recognizes that `costs` is a continuous variable, but its default sequential scheme applies more intense blues to lower values, which is counterintuitive.
+This code uses an `aes` mapping to color the bars according values for the costs of the program, in billions of dollars. **ggplot2** recognizes that `costs` is a continuous variable, but its default sequential scheme applies more intense blues to lower values, which is counterintuitive.

-#### Use a ColorBrewer sequential color palette
+So let's use a ColorBrewer sequential color palette, and fix that.

-You can also map color gradients onto values for a continous variable.
-We will now color the bars according to the cost of the program, in billions of dollars.

 ```r
 # use a colorbrewer sequential palette